-The Typhoon Committee (hereinafter referred to as the Committee) is established by the Government of regional ECAFE member countries affected by typhoons (hereinafter referred to as the participating Governments) under the auspices of the United Nations Economic Commission for Asia and Far East (hereinafter referred to as the Commission) in cooperation with the World Meteorological Organization with a view to promoting and co-coordinating efforts to minimize typhoon damages in the ECAFE region.
+The Typhoon Committee (hereinafter referred to as the Committee) is established by the Government of regional ESCAPESCAP member countries affected by typhoons (hereinafter referred to as the participating Governments) under the auspices of the United Nations Economic Commission for Asia and the Pacific(hereinafter referred to as the Commission) in cooperation with the World Meteorological Organization with a view to promoting and co-coordinating efforts to minimize typhoon damages in the ESCAPESCAP region.
 Membership, Composition and Organization

 Article 2.

-The Committee shall be composed of a representative from each of the participating Governments desiring to participate in co-operative efforts to minimize typhoon damage in the ECAFE region.
-The Executive Secretary of ECAFE and the Secretary-General of WMO or their representatives shall be ex-officio members of the Committee.
+The Committee shall be composed of a representative from each of the participating Governments desiring to participate in co-operative efforts to minimize typhoon damage in the ESCAP region.
+The Executive Secretary of ESCAP and the Secretary-General of WMO or their representatives shall be ex-officio members of the Committee.

 Article 3.